codepath/android_guides/Consuming-APIs-with-Retrofit.md

   provided 'org.glassfish:javax.annotation:10.0-b28'
 ```

-Note: if you are trying to use Java models that you may have already created, see [this section](Consuming-APIs-with-Retrofit#migrating-previously-defined-java-objects).

 ### Creating the RestAdapter

 To send out network requests to an API, we need to construct a [RestAdapter](http://square.github.io/retrofit/javadoc/retrofit/RestAdapter.html) by specifying the base url for the service: